 Scott Cappos enters his fifth year as Nebraska’s throws coach in 2019.
 Cappos joined the Husker staff as the team’s throws coach in the fall of 2014 and has had more than 100 athletes qualify for the NCAA Championships (preliminary round and finals) in his 22 years of collegiate coaching.
 He has coached more than 50 athletes to conference championships and All-America honors in the shot put, discus, javelin, hammer, weight throw, long jump, high jump, heptathlon and decathlon.

-2017 was another successful season for Husker throwers, as Cappos coached Percy to the Big Ten title in the discus for the second year in a row with a season-best throw of 206-4 (62.91m).
+The 2017 season was another successful one for Husker throwers, as Cappos coached Percy to the Big Ten title in the discus for the second year in a row with a season-best throw of 206-4 (62.91m).
 Cappos also helped Wolczyk to the Big Ten title in the javelin with her personal-best throw of 178-9 (54.48m).
 Percy and Wolczyk both earned second-team All-America honors as well in 2017, while Seth Derr (javelin), Nick Coghill (discus) and Sydney Otto (javelin) each garnered honorable mention while qualifying for nationals.
 Otto went on to finish fourth for the U.S. Junior National Team at the 2017 Pan American Junior Championships in Peru, while Percy competed for Great Britain in the discus at the IAAF World Championships after winning his second straight British discus championship.

 In 2016, Cappos coached Percy to the NCAA discus title in addition to the Big Ten title.
 Percy threw a Scottish record 207-11 (63.68m) to move to No. 3 in NU outdoor history.
 He also set a hammer throw school record of 222-7 (67.85m).
 Cappos also helped Wolczyk and Sarah Firestone to second-team All-America honors in the javelin, while the freshman Wolczyk was the Big Ten runner-up.
 Wolczyk broke the Canadian Junior national record with a throw of 176-1 (53.67m) and represented Canada at the IAAF U20 Championships in Poland.
 Firestone placed seventh at the U.S. Olympic Trials and represented Team USA at the NACAC U23 Championships in El Salvador.

 Cappos made his mark on the program in his first year with the Huskers in 2015.
-He guided Firestone to the Big Ten Outdoor javelin title with a school-record throw of 184-3 (56.15m).
+He guided Firestone to the Big Ten javelin title with a school-record throw of 184-3 (56.15m).
 He also led Will Lohman and Percy to second-team All-America honors in the hammer throw and discus, respectively.
 Firestone also qualified for nationals in the javelin, as did Lohman in the shot put.
 Lohman broke his then-hammer throw school record twice in the outdoor season.
 Meanwhile, Percy, a native of Ventnor, England, was named the UK’s top freshman athlete competing in the NCAA in 2015.

 Before coming to Nebraska, Cappos spent 18 seasons at the University of Iowa as an assistant coach and director of field events.
 While at Iowa, his athletes tied or broke Big Ten records in the hammer throw, javelin and long jump.
 The 2011 Iowa men’s team won the Big Ten Championship with heavy contributions from athletes Cappos recruited and coached.
 His athletes qualified for the NCAA Championships 15 years in a row and were named All-Big Ten 18 years in a row by either winning or placing second at the Big Ten Championships.
 Cappos has coached more men to 60-foot throws in the shot put and 190-foot throws in the discus than any other coach in Big Ten history.
 His athletes rewrote the records at Iowa, including eight of the top-10 all-time shot-putters, nine of the top-10 all-time discus throwers and all 10 of the top javelin, hammer and weight throwers in Hawkeye history.